Micdejc/multiturn_jailbreaking_evaluation/README.md

 Reliable evaluation of multi-turn jailbreaking attacks is a critical yet unresolved challenge in Large Language Model (LLM) safety.
 Existing approaches frequently rely on **LLMs as automated judges** to reduce the cost of human evaluation.
 However, prior studies consistently reveal a **significant mismatch between LLM-based judgments and human assessments**, particularly when attackers exploit **linguistic nuances** such as verb tense manipulation.

-This repository introduces an **open-source, semantic similarity–based evaluation framework** for multi-turn jailbreaking attacks, designed to deliver **trustworthy, human-correlated, and low–false-negative evaluation** suitable for **high-stakes cybersecurity contexts**.
+This repository introduces an **open-source, semantic similarity–based evaluation framework** for multi-turn jailbreaking attacks, designed to deliver **human-correlated, and low–false-negative evaluation** suitable for **high-stakes cybersecurity contexts**.

 ### Core Idea